 This is such an easy quilt to make, but it does take some planning and a lot of care in assembly.
 Sudoku is a type of puzzle where there are nine nine-patches, and each number or fabric appears only once in a nine-patch, and only once in any row or column across three nine-patches.
+If you have a Sudoku puzzle lover in your family, this would make a wonderful gift!

 The great thing about this pattern is it has all straight seams, and all squares.
 It is easy enough for a beginner, but does have a bit of challenge to get the pattern correct.
 You can make them any size you want, which makes using pre-cuts like layer cakes and jelly rolls possible.
 You just need nine different fabrics, cut into nine squares of each print.
 A layer cake 10×10 fabric will cut into 3-inch squares with some left over.
 A jelly roll strip will make 2-1/2-inch squares, and you’ll have almost half a strip left over.
 Using a fat quarter, you can get up to 6-inch squares.
 Scraps work too!
 I had these sewing prints to use, and thought a Sudoku quilt would look lovely on the antique sewing machine.